New radioactive therapy shows promise for tough prostate cancer

 Summary

 This study tests a low dose of a radioactive drug called 225Ac-LNC1011 in 16 men with a type of advanced prostate cancer that has stopped responding to hormone therapy.
-The drug targets a protein (PSMA) found on cancer cells to deliver radiation directly to tumors.
-The main goals are to see if it shrinks tumors (measured by PSA levels) and to check for side effects.
+The drug targets a protein on cancer cells to deliver radiation directly.
+The goal is to see if it safely shrinks tumors and lowers PSA levels.

 Get updates